Paracetamol

 Vitamina C 1000 · Cevitil

-Sudden onset with high fever (39-40°C), chills, severe generalised muscle pain (myalgia), extreme fatigue, frontal headache, sometimes dry cough and sore throat.
-Nasal symptoms are less prominent than in a cold.
+Sudden onset with high fever (39-40°C), chills, severe generalized muscle pain (myalgia), extreme fatigue, frontal headache, sometimes a dry cough and sore throat.
+Nasal symptoms are less prominent than in a common cold.

-In children, nausea, vomiting and abdominal pain may also occur.
-Typical duration: 5-7 days of acute symptoms, but fatigue may last 2-3 weeks.
+In children, nausea, vomiting, and abdominal pain may also occur.
+Typical duration: 5-7 days of acute symptoms, but fatigue can persist for 2-3 weeks.

 Paracetamol 1000 mg or ibuprofen 400 mg every 6-8h for fever and myalgia.
-Abundant hydration (minimum 2-3 litres of fluid/day).
-Complete rest - pushing the body prolongs the illness.
+Abundant hydration (at least 2-3 liters of fluids/day).
+Complete rest — pushing your body prolongs the illness.

-Multi-symptom combinations (Theraflu, Coldrex, Panadol Cold & Flu) contain paracetamol + vitamin C + decongestant, useful for comfort.
-Do NOT combine with plain paracetamol - overdose risk.
+Multi-symptom combinations (Theraflu, Coldrex, Panadol Cold & Flu) contain paracetamol + vitamin C + a decongestant, useful for comfort.
+Do NOT combine with plain paracetamol — risk of overdose.

-Oseltamivir (Tamiflu) reduces duration and severity by ~30% IF started within the first 48h.
-It is prescribed for at-risk patients (elderly, cardiac, diabetic, pregnant, immunocompromised).
+Oseltamivir (Tamiflu) reduces the duration and severity by ~30% IF started within the first 48h.
+It is prescribed for at-risk patients (the elderly, cardiac patients, diabetics, pregnant women, the immunocompromised).
 Zanamivir, baloxavir are alternatives.
-Not given routinely to all patients.
+They are not given routinely to all patients.

-Annually updated vaccine, available free for risk groups (over 65, pregnant, medical staff, chronic illnesses).
-Protection 40-60% - not perfect but reduces severe forms.
-Optimal time: October-November.
+An annually updated vaccine, available free of charge for at-risk groups (over 65 years old, pregnant women, medical staff, chronic illnesses).
+Protection 40-60% — it is not perfect but it reduces severe forms.
+Optimal timing: October-November.

-Dyspnoea, chest pain, blue lips, confusion, persistent vomiting, dehydration, fever that returns after initial improvement (suggesting bacterial superinfection) - all require immediate medical evaluation.
+Shortness of breath, chest pain, bluish lips, confusion, persistent vomiting, dehydration, fever that returns after an initial improvement (suspicious of bacterial superinfection) — all require immediate medical evaluation.

 Search the pharmacy